-Bunnings, Visy, Westfield, Federation Square, National Gallery of Victoria, Mirvac and Woolworths are just some of Australia’s nationally recognised brands and owners of buildings that are using photoluminescent exit signs to reduce costs, reduce emissions and reduce harmful wastes.
+Bunnings, Visy, Westfield, Federation Square, National Gallery of Victoria, Mirvac, CBRE and Woolworths are just some of Australia’s nationally recognised brands and owners and managers of buildings that are using photoluminescent exit signs to reduce costs, reduce emissions and reduce harmful wastes.
 Globally they join prominent buildings in the UK, USA, EU and Canada that use photoluminescent exit sign technology .

-Electric exit signs failure prone, locking in expensive electrical maintenance and replacement signs
+Electric-battery exit signs are failure prone, locking in expensive electrical maintenance and replacements

 It also means electric components, batteries and globes that can fail.

-To combat the failure rate of electric exit signs, building owners are then encouraged to install a building management system or central monitoring system to report the status of each sign.
+To combat the failure rate of electric-battery exit signs and to manage their risks, building owners and facility managers are often encouraged to install a building management system or central monitoring system to report the status of each sign.
 That comes with costly installation and networking costs, exit sign upgrades to compatible models and ongoing licensing fees.

-In comparison, a photoluminescent exit sign is just the sign itself.
+In comparison, an environmental photoluminescent exit sign is just the sign itself.
 Light is stored within the photoluminescent material within the sign face.
 There’s no electrics to fail, within the sign panel or the roof space.

 Photoluminescent exit signs commercially viable